chen0040/keras-video-classifier/README.md

     * training: training/vgg16_bidirectional_lstm_hi_dim_train.py (VGG16 top not included)
     * predictor: training/vgg16_bidirectional_lstm_hi_dim_predict.py (VGG16 top not included)

+The trained models are availabel in the video_classifier/training/models/UCF-101 folder (Weight files of two of the trained model are not included as they are too big to upload, they are
+* video_classifier/training/models/UCF-101/vgg16-lstm-hi-dim-weights.h5
+* video_classifier/training/models/UCF-101/vgg16-bidirectional-lstm-hi-dim-weights.h5
+)

 # Evaluation

 20 classes from UCF101 is used to train the video classifier.
 20 epochs are set for the training

 ### Evaluate VGG16+LSTM (top included for VGG16)

-Below is the train history for the VGG16+LSTM (top included):
+Below is the train history for the VGG16+LSTM (top included for VGG16):

 ![vgg16-lstm-history](/video_classifier/training/reports/UCF-101/vgg16-lstm-history.png)